-Despite the relatively large number of words that constitutes the lexicon of a language, most spoken and written discourse is composed out of a comparatively small set.
+Despite the relatively large number of words that constitutes the lexicon of a language, most spoken and written discourse is composed out of a relatively small set of words and their repetitions.
 Extensive corpus analyses indicate that, in English, the 2,000 most frequent words account for 80-85% of the running words in non-specialized written texts and about 90-95% in colloquial speech (informal spoken language).

-The identification of these subsets of the lexicon is relevant to central aspects of curriculum and course design.
+The identification of these subsets of the lexicon is relevant to various research endeavors as well as to central aspects of curriculum and course design.
 Of special interest are the General Service List (GSL) and the Academic Word List (AWL) that, together, provide approximately 90% coverage of most written texts.

 The Academic Word List (AWL) by Coxhead (A New Academic Word List.
 TESOL Quarterly, 34(2), 2000: 213-238) contains some 570 word families specific to academic texts where they account for about 9-10% of running words.